LSSTDESC/dia_improvement/README.md

 # dia_improvement

-This repo provides improvements for the difference imaging analysis.
+This repo provides improvements to the difference imaging analysis.